learn-co-curriculum/introduction-to-the-dom/README.md

   * The Document Object Model is a representation of the *current view* of the browser, and can be manipulated without reloading a page.
   * The HTML is the text in a file first used to display the page.

 So the HTML is essentially the starting point of the page's content.
-But as we just saw by deleting the header of the page, what is displayed can change.
+But as we just saw by deleting the body of the page, what is displayed can change.
 When we change it, we change the Document Object Model, and that changes the appearance in the browser.
 The HTML, however, once loaded on a webpage, does not change.

 ### This is still about Javascript, right?